 I’ve always enjoyed working with my hands, and been captivated with sound, through both music and languages.
 Thus building my own guitar seemed a natural idea.
 So in 2005, in the French village of Villemagne-l’Argentière I apprenticed with Thomas Knatt and discovered the art of lutherie.
 With Thomas’s help, I became aware of the guitar’s apparent simplicity: in essence a box built around a hole with strings stretched across it.
 However, at the same time I saw the tenacious attention to “details, details, details” necessary to craft a truly fine instrument.

 Fascinated yet somewhat intimidated, I carefully researched handcrafting guitars during the next couple years.
-In 2007 I built another guitar with my father, an accomplished furniture and cabinet maker in Indiana.
+In 2007 I built another guitar with my father, an accomplished furniture and cabinet maker.
 Holding that completed guitar in my hands, I knew I had found a passion and a path.

 I am now based in Toronto, Ontario – a city with a strong community of musical instrument builders.
 It has been a pleasure to learn more about wood from those who manage and process it, and to share insights with other luthiers.
 Extensive consultations with Jeffrey Elliott and Cyndy Burton have been a great source of inspiration, motivation, and knowledge.
 Talking with these experienced luthiers about wood selection, building techniques and French polishing has been fundamental in my pursuit of this vast, ever-evolving craft.